Holistic Horse Care and Prevention

 problems, digestive disorders, skin disorders, bone and joint disorders

 of nutrition conscious veterinarians are beginning to recommend to their

-clients that they supplement their animals diet with marine phytoplankton,
+clients that they supplement their animals diet with seaweed,

 Aphanizomenon flos-aquae (AFA) for optimum health and vitality.
 Natural health boils down to three factors in animals: